moby/moby/docs/sources/reference/builder.md

 that will **not** be overwritten when arguments are passed to `docker run`, unlike the behavior of `CMD`{.docutils .literal}.
 This allows arguments to be passed to the entrypoint. i.e.
-`docker run <image> -d` will pass the “-d” argument to the ENTRYPOINT.
+`docker run <image> -d` will pass the "-d" argument to the ENTRYPOINT.

-You can specify parameters either in the ENTRYPOINT JSON array (as in “like an exec” above), or by using a CMD statement.
+You can specify parameters either in the ENTRYPOINT JSON array (as in "like an exec" above), or by using a CMD statement.
 Parameters in the ENTRYPOINT will not be overridden by the `docker run`{.docutils .literal} arguments, but parameters specified via CMD will be overridden by `docker run` arguments.